kumaripooja4020/Expense-Tracker-Javaa/README.md

 This is a command-line **Expense Tracker** built in **Java**.
 It reads expense records from a CSV file and provides spending insights.

+Subject: Assignment Submission – Expense Tracker

+Hello,

+Please find my submission for the Expense Tracker assignment.
+I’ve implemented the project using Java, as I am more comfortable with it.

+I am genuinely interested in learning and improving my skills — if you give me the opportunity, I will definitely put in the effort to learn and complete this in Python as well.

+Thank you for your time and consideration.

+Best regards,
+Pooja Kumari

 ## ✅ Features

 - Reads expense data from a CSV file